 Forced marriage is carried out without the consent of both people.
 This is very different to an arranged marriage which both people will have agreed to.
 There is no religion that says it is right to force you into a marriage and you are not betraying your faith by refusing such a marriage.

 Support for victims of Honour Based Abuse or Forced Marriage

-You can find emotional and practical support locally by using the directory on the left hand side of this page or by contacting national support service Karma Nirvana on 0800 5999 247.
+You can find emotional and practical support by contacting Victims First on 0300 1234 148 or by contacting national support service Karma Nirvana on 0800 5999 247.

 This support is available regardless of whether you report the crime to the police or not, however, if you or anyone you know is at risk of Honour Based Abuse or Forced Marriage than you can report it to the police at any time by calling 101 or in an emergency dial 999.

 If you don’t want to speak directly to police you can contact the independent charity Crimestoppers anonymously on 0800 555 111